devkirstenm/DWA11_CHALLENGE/README.md

    - When a "RESET" action is dispatched
    - Then the state should display a count

+## How to Use 🚀

+To use the Tally App with Redux-inspired state management:

+1. Download the code from the Git repository by clicking on the "Download" button or using the Git clone command:

+2. Open the downloaded code in Visual Studio Code or your preferred code editor.

+3. Open the console in your web browser.

+4. Observe the console output to see the state changes based on the dispatched actions.

 ## Technologies Used 🛠️

 Visual Studio Code